-The ECU Port is used for connection of more than one device and allows for connection to engine ECU/ECMs, alternator AVRs, CAN Scanner, PLC and CAN controllers (to name just a few devices).
+The ECU Port is used for connection of more than one device and allows for connection to engine ECU/ECMs, alternator AVRs, CAN Scanner, PLC, and CAN controllers (to name just a few devices).
 The operator is then able to view the various operating parameters.

-2.10.7.1 CAN SUPPORTED ENGINES
+2.10.4.1 CAN SUPPORTED ENGINES

-NOTE: For further details on connection to electronic engines, refer to DSE Publication: 057-004 Electronic Engines And DSE Wiring
+NOTE: For further details on connection to electronic engines, refer to DSE Publication: 057-004 Electronic Engines and DSE Wiring

-The modules are fitted with a CAN interface as standard and are capable of receiving engine data from engine ECU/ECMs compliant with the CAN J1939 standard.
+The modules are fitted with a CAN interface as standard and can receive engine data from engine ECU/ECMs compliant with the CAN J1939 standard.

-ECU/ECMs monitor the engine's operating parameters such as speed, oil pressure, coolant temperature (among others) in order to closely monitor and control the engine.
+ECU/ECMs monitor the engine's operating parameters such as speed, oil pressure, coolant temperature (among others) to closely monitor and control the engine.
 The industry standard communications interface (CAN) transports data gathered by the engine's ECU/ECM using the J1939 protocol.
 This allows engine controllers such as DSE to access these engine parameters with no physical connection to the sensor device.

-2.10.7.2 CAN SUPPORTED AVRS
+2.10.4.2 CAN SUPPORTED AVRS